PlanB-Network/bitcoin-educational-content/courses/btc102/en.md

 "Please note: You will find a copy of my will, dated April 17, 2018, in my document folder.
 My lawyer, Dwight Schrute, based in Scranton, Pennsylvania, also has a copy.
 Be cautious and always remember my love for you."
 06/26/2023, Cedric"

-Now let's check our work (Based on "Cryptoasset Inheritance Planning" by Pamela Morgan, page 44 (translated by Découvre Bitcoin)):
+Now let's review our work (Based on "Cryptoasset Inheritance Planning" by Pamela Morgan, page 44 (translated by Découvre Bitcoin)):

 - Help: Make sure you have provided names, contact information, and if possible, photos.
 - Devices: Make sure you have listed your phone, computer, physical wallets, and paper wallets.
 - Assets: Make sure you have included a list of your assets.
 - Exchanges: Check that you have listed all the exchanges that hold funds for you.
 - Access: List the information they will need to find your storage location and all necessary access codes.
 If you have checked all the boxes, then you are ready for the final steps!
 Make a copy of this letter and keep both copies in an envelope.
 Seal it, sign the seal, and store this envelope in a safe but accessible place.
 Make sure your heirs know that they need to retrieve this envelope if necessary.
 Feel free to buy Pamela's book to delve deeper into this subject and plan a time to improve your inheritance plan.
 Also, discuss it with your notary to legally incorporate this plan into your official will.

 Congratulations!
 You have a first version of your inheritance plan, and it's a great start!